 How is Compensation Determined?

-The only definite way to determine exactly how much your case is worth is by consulting a skilled and experienced personal injury attorney who can examine each detail of your accident.
-Call Lavent Law at 305-440-0450 to schedule a free consultation with Aventura personal injury attorney Boris Lavent.
+The only definite way to determine exactly how much your case is worth is by consulting a skilled personal injury attorney who can examine each detail of your accident.
+Call Lavent Law, P.A. at (305) 440-0450 to schedule a free consultation with Boris Lavent.
 He can discuss with you the compensation you may be entitled, to based on your circumstances, and help set up a plan for recovery.